Olat-nji/OpsMonitorTool/README.md

 ### Documentation for DevOps Fetch Tool

 #### Overview

-The DevOps Fetch Tool consists of several scripts designed to install necessary dependencies, set up monitoring, and manage logs.
+The DevOps Fetch Tool helps you  collect and display system information, including active ports, user logins, Nginx configurations, Docker images, and container statuses.
+This Tool consists of several scripts designed to install necessary dependencies, set up monitoring, and manage logs.
 This documentation covers the installation and configuration steps, usage examples for each command-line flag, and details about the logging mechanism.

 ### Getting Started